BrAmaral/Purple-Team-Resources/Tools References.md

 ### Disk Wiping / HDD Recycling
 [DBAN](https://dban.org/) - Darik`s boot and nuke tool for overwriting memory.

-### Malware Analysis
+### Host / Artifact Analysis
 [dnSpy](https://github.com/dnSpy/dnSpy) - Debugger and .NET assembly editor \
 [TCPView](https://learn.microsoft.com/en-us/sysinternals/downloads/tcpview) -  A program that show you detailed listings of all TCP and UDP endpoints on your system \
 [AutoRuns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) - Program that shows auto-start applications on the system \
 [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer)  - A program that shows you information about which handles and DLLs processes have opened or loaded \
+[Wireshark](https://www.wireshark.org/download.html) - A network sniffer and protocol analyzer \
+[PEstudio](https://www.winitor.com/) - A program to statically analyzing malware \
+[DetectItEasy](https://github.com/horsicq/Detect-It-Easy) - A program for determining types of files \
+[CrowdtInspect](https://www.crowdstrike.com/resources/community-tools/crowdinspect-tool/) - A Host-Based Process Inspection made by Crowdstrike \
+[FireEye's Redline](https://fireeye.market/apps/211364) - A free endpoint forensic tool that helps finding signs of malicious activity through memory and file analysis and the development of a threat assessment profile. \
+[FireEye's IOC Finder](https://fireeye.market/apps/211408) - A program to collect and extract IOCs from an endpoint. \
+[AlienVault's Open Threat Exchange Agent](https://otx.alienvault.com/) - This is an open threat intelligence community managed by AlienVault with endpoint scanning capabilities.
+The agent must be installed in order for the scan to work. \
+[ESET SysInspector](https://www.eset.com/int/support/sysinspector/) - A tool that helps you troubleshoot issues and find suspicious behavior. \
 Process Monitor - An advanced monitoring tool for Windows that shows real-time file system, Registry and process/thread activity \
 ProcDOT - A program to be used in conjunction with Process Monitor.
-It merges results from Wireshark and Process Monitor and create comprehensive views. \
+It merges results from Wireshark and Process Monitor and create comprehensive views.
-[Wireshark](https://www.wireshark.org/download.html) - A network sniffer and protocol analyzer \
-[PEstudio](https://www.winitor.com/) - A program to statically analyzing malware \
-[DetectItEasy](https://github.com/horsicq/Detect-It-Easy) - A program for determining types of files

-### Standalone Malware Removal Tools
+### Standalone Portable Malware Removal Tools
 [Sophos Scan & Clean](https://www.sophos.com/en-us/free-tools/virus-removal-tool) - "Sophos Scan & Clean is a free, no-install, second-opinion virus removal scanner designed to rescue computers that have become infected with advanced zero-day malware, spyware, Trojans, rootkits, and other threats capable of evading real-time protection from up-to-date antivirus software.".
 No installation required \
 [Sophos HitmanPro](https://www.sophos.com/en-us/free-tools/hitmanpro) - "Our malware removal tool for Windows scans your entire computer for any issues.
 If anything is found, you’ll have a free 30-day license to remove the threat".
 No installation required \
 [Norton Power Eraser](https://support.norton.com/sp/static/external/tools/npe.html) - "Eliminates deeply embedded and difficult-to-detect crimeware that traditional virus scanning doesn’t always detect.".
 No installation required \